alanwmy00/alanwmy00/README.md

 Pleaes feel free to check them out.

-Oh, almost forgot, I am currently looking for a **ML/DS/Quant summer internship**.
+Oh, almost forgot, I am actively looking for a **DS/ML/Quant summer internship**.

 ### Now, before scrolling down, would you just spend a few seconds to appreciate how cute **Oliver** is?
 Thank you very much!!!